-- We are consulting with the Midwest SOARRING Foundation, a local Native American organization, to ensure our preservation and interpretation efforts at Dayton Bluffs Preserve are respectful of their beliefs and aligned with their cultural values.
+- We work with the Midwest SOARRING Foundation, a local Native American organization, to ensure our preservation and interpretation efforts at Dayton Bluffs Preserve, and other properties, are respectful of their beliefs and aligned with their cultural values.

 - We participated in Aurora’s Farmers Market where customers were able to receive double their SNAP benefits at our GEH stand, and sold organic vegetable plants at a discount to Aurora residents at the Fox Valley Park District’s community center.

 Diversity on Our Board of Trustees

 - Our Board of Trustees is committed to increasing diversity on our board.
-We recently added two people of color (one a veteran) to our board and two to our Advisory Council.
+We have added racial diversity to our board and to our Advisory Councils.

 Diversity Equity and Inclusion Awareness and Training

 - We created a DEI Authentic Actions Committee comprised of staff and board members, and have conducted board/staff surveys.
-A draft plan was completed in April 2021 and was finalized in February 2022.
+A draft action plan was completed in April 2021 and was finalized in February 2022.

-- Both staff and board participate in a variety of DEI trainings to help us better understand DEI issues and opportunities for growth.
+- Staff and board have opportunities to participate in a variety of DEI trainings to help better understand DEI issues and opportunities for growth.

-- Staff voluntarily participate in regularly scheduled conversations around various DEI topics to help create more awareness and self-reflection.
+- Staff participate in regularly scheduled “lunch-and-learns” around various DEI topics to help create more awareness and self-reflection.